Spherical Induced Ensembles with Symplectic Symmetry: Proof of Propositions and

 and the relation

 The significance of (\ref{RN1 wt 2 beta})--(\ref{RN3 wt 2 beta}) is that $I_x(a,b)$ as defined by (\ref{incomplete beta}) is an analytic function of $x$ in the cut complex-$x$ plane $\mathbb C \backslash (-\infty, 0)$ provided $|x| < 1$.
-Appealing to Vitali's theorem on uniform convergence inside of a domain $\mathcal C$ for sequences of analytic functions on $\mathcal C$ (see \cite{Ti64}) then allows the result proved for $z,w$ real to be extended to compact sets of the complex plane.
-Here a relevant point is the scaling of these variables by $\sqrt{N}$ as required by (\ref{zeta eta z w}), ensuring that for $z,w$ in compact subsets of $\mathbb C$, the limiting sequence remains in the domain of analyticity. \end{proof}
+Appealing to Vitali's theorem on uniform convergence inside of a domain $\mathcal C$ for sequences of analytic functions on $\mathcal C$ (see \cite{Ti64}) then allows the result proved for $z$, $w$ real to be extended to compact sets of the complex plane.
+The required uniform bound is a consequence of the scaling of these variables by $\sqrt{N}$ as required by (\ref{zeta eta z w}), ensuring that for $z$, $w$ in compact subsets of $\mathbb C$, the limiting sequence remains in the domain of analyticity. \end{proof}